Top 5 Natural Yoga Mat Materials (Updated for 2024)

 Body + Mind is reader-supported.
 We may earn an affiliate commission when you buy through some of the links on our site.

-Thankfully, there are yoga mats made of sustainable materials to feel good about using.
-Here are the top five natural yoga mat materials for you to explore.
+Many yoga mats are partially or unsustainable, with materials such as polyvinyl chloride (PVC), which is terrible for the environment.
+Thankfully, there are yoga mats made of sustainable materials that you can feel good about using.
+Here are the top five natural yoga mat materials and some items you should consider adding to your arsenal.

 1. Natural Rubber